kign/pkg-inetlab/README.md

 NOTES:

- * We don't support attachments (not that it's difficult to add), only embedded images.
  * If you want to send emails from your GMail account, you have two options: (1) using SMTP which requires you to explicitly go to [this page](https://myaccount.google.com/lesssecureapps) allow access to "less secure" apps (and then it'll periodically revert to default, so once you see your SMTP authentication failing you'll need to do it again); or (2) use official GMail API, which requires you to register your "app" with Google's [GCloud](https://console.cloud.google.com/) and to authenticate your account in browser more or less every time you'll need to use it (thus preventing any background use).
  * You can specify addressees as an array `[(name1, address1),(name2, address2),...,(nameN, addressN)]` (any `name` could be `None`), or as comma-separated string `name1 <address1>, name2 <address2>,...` (name could have commans if quoted).
 If using later option, we'll use [pyparsing](https://pypi.org/project/pyparsing/) to parse.